rundeck/rundeck/docs/en/upgrading/upgrading.md

 3. Click the *Import Archive* Tab
 4. Under *Choose a Rundeck Archive* pick the archive file you downloaded earlier
 5. Click *Import*

+Finally, restore the project files for the imported project.

 ## Upgrading JAAS properties file